NBA Rumors: Lakers Could Get Russell Westbrook For Five Players & No. 28 Pick, Per ‘Bleacher Report’

 Regarding the protected first-rounder from the 2022 rookie class, Favale wrote that Lakers general manager Rob Pelinka should insist that the selection be included in the package.
 As Harden has also been the subject of trade rumors, there’s a possibility the Rockets might turn out to be a lottery team if the 2019-20 scoring champion also gets moved elsewhere.

 While the suggested transaction is similar to many of those that would theoretically allow the Lakers to land Oklahoma City Thunder point guard Chris Paul, Favale wrote that the deal would likely be easier for the Rockets than it would be for the Thunder.
 He added that Houston might still have to make some additional moves, but would at least be able to save close to $100 million over the remainder of Westbrook’s contract.
-Further, the team would get three players in Bradley, Green, and Kuzma who could potentially keep them in playoff contention going forward.
+Further, the organization would get three players in Bradley, Green, and Kuzma who could potentially keep them in playoff contention going forward.